Watford Gap services: History

 The services were one of the first of their kind in the UK, opening alongside Newport Pagnell as the first two service areas on 2 November 1959, at the same time as the new M1 motorway.
 They evolved from discussions during 1955 and 1956 by the Ministry of Transport over what facilities should be present on new motorways.
 Civil engineer Owen Williams visited the United States to see what existing rest areas were available, and based his designs on these.
 Watford Gap was chosen as one of four pilot sites, though by 1958 the Ministry had decided only this and Newport Pagnell services would open with the motorway.

-The land on which the services were built belonged to the Thorntons of Brock Hall, who had owned the manor since 1625.
+The land on which the services were built belonged to the Thorntons of Brockhall Hall, who had owned the manor since 1625.
 The family had previously attempted to block the Grand Union Canal and the main London–Birmingham railway across the gap, without success.
 Brock Hall was eventually sold in 1969 and converted into flats.

 The structure was built on the site of derelict farm buildings.
 There were different designers for different parts of the service area, with Owen Williams as the coordinating architect.
 An ornate design for a footbridge by Clough Williams-Ellis was rejected in favour of a more functional and conservative modernist design by Owen Williams.
 When the services opened the new buildings were incomplete, so the food was served from temporary sheds.
 The original plan had been for trucks to use this service station, and for cars to use Newport Pagnell.
 In practice, however, both service areas were unrestricted.
 The first owners of the services were Blue Boar Limited, a family company that owned a nearby petrol station on the A5.
 Although the official name has always been Watford Gap, the services were colloquially called "Blue Boar" for some time after opening.